peterkmurphy/toytracks/design.md

 Buyers who decide to purchase an item can pay by credit card.
 If the payment succeeds, then the buyer is redirected to a “Payment successful” screen and a receipt is emailed to both buyer and seller.
 If the payment fails, then the buyer is directed to a “Payment unsuccessful” screen.
 (Sellers may not be immediately aware of this, but would be notified by email.)

 ***Toys on Tracks*** is a simple project that is meant to be a demonstration of Ruby on Rails.
-There are entire features that would be implemented in a real website:

-Delivery: what happens if the seller doesn’t deliver the toy?
-(Or what if the toy is broken?)
-Reputation: can users – buyers and sellers – have their reputation upvoted and downvoted by other users?
-Reporting and Abuse: Toys on Tracks is a website for toys - dolls, twinkets, games, teddy bears and other items for 18 and under.
-ToT is not a website for cars, or software, or other things.
-ToT is also not a website for “toys” an euphemism for 18+ stuff.
-For these reasons, users have the option of reporting items for sale they find don’t meet the standards of the website.
-Toys on Tracks is a simple project that is meant to be a demonstration of Ruby on Rails.
-There are entire features that would be implemented in a real website:
+In a **real** website, the following features would be at least *considered* if not *implemented*:

-Delivery: what happens if the seller doesn’t deliver the toy?
-(Or what if the toy is broken?)
+* **Delivery**: how does the seller get the toy to the buyer?
+Does ToT provide its own shipping and handling?
+What if the seller doesn’t deliver the toy?
+Or what if the toy arrives broken?
-Reputation: can users – buyers and sellers – have their reputation upvoted and downvoted by other users?
+* **Reputation**: can buyers and sellers have their reputation up-voted and down-voted by other users?
-Reporting and Abuse: Toys on Tracks is a website for toys - dolls, twinkets, games, teddy bears and other items for 18 and under.
-ToT is not a website for cars, or software, or other things.
-ToT is also not a website for “toys” an euphemism for 18+ stuff.
-For these reasons, users have the option of reporting items for sale they find don’t meet the standards of the website.
+* **Reporting and Abuse**: what if ToT users engage in abusive or offensive behavior?
+How do other users complain?
+Toys on Tracks is a website for *toys* - dolls, trinkets, games, teddy bears and other items - but not a website for the ***toys*** which one finds at "Adult" shops and Sexpos.
+Some users may not get the difference.
+Some may deliberately ignore it.

-There are also some constraints that would need to be implemented in a real-life situation.
-Firstly, sellers cannot buy their own items, or even bid on them.
-If allowed to do so, sellers could up-bid their own items that they have on auction.
-This would be unfair.
 User Stories
 There are several templates available for user stories, but the most common one is: